U.S. House passes ban on assault weapons after spate of gun violence - NewsBreak

 All but five Democrats backed the ban.
 Only two Republicans voted in favor: Brian Fitzpatrick of Pennsylvania and Chris Jacobs of New York.

-The five Democrats that split with their party and opposed the ban were Reps.
-Jared Golden of Maine, Kurt Schrader of Oregon, Ron Kind of Wisconsin and Henry Cuellar and Vicente Gonzalez of Texas.
+Wisconsin’s Ron Kind (D-La Crosse) was one of the five Democrats who split with their party and opposed the ban.
+The others were Reps.
+Jared Golden of Maine, Kurt Schrader of Oregon and Henry Cuellar and Vicente Gonzalez of Texas.

 The push for banning semi-automatic firearms came after they were used in mass shootings in Uvalde Texas, where 19 children and two teachers were murdered, and in Buffalo, New York, where a white supremacist murdered 10 Black people at a grocery store.
 A semi-automatic weapon also was used in a July Fourth shooting in Highland Park, Illinois, where seven people were killed.